Convoy HG 76: Convoy HG 76

 Since August 1940, Dönitz had ended the practice of U-boats freelancing and sending only one report per day.
 U-boat commanders were ordered to signal whenever they found a convoy and shadow it rather than attack.
 The commander was to send short homing signals every thirty minutes, to guide other U-boats to the convoy.
 When the pack had assembled, Dönitz gave the order to attack, usually at night, so that the U-boats could fire their torpedoes on the surface.
 For the tactic to work, U-boats had to signal their positions to Dönitz at Kerneval (across the river from the submarine base at Lorient in Brittany).
 Closer to land, when Condors on tracking patrol (Fühlungshalter) sighted a convoy, the wireless operator reported its position and course to the BdU and relays of Condors remained over the convoy.
-When the position of a convoy was established, the information was passed to the senior officer of a group of U-boats organised for pack attacks, who ordered the boat nearest to the convoy to shadow it and guide the rest by wireless.
 When the pack had rendezvoused near the convoy, surface attacks would be made on successive nights, the U-boats withdrawing during the day.